©Dsc01065 With Noise Boost 2

 Polyphonic songs

-It draws its origins from the Franciscan friars of the XII century and its Gregorian chant.
-The Sartenaise population feels a deep attachment to its Franciscans and this community is still settled in Sartène today.
+Its origins lie with the Franciscan friars of the 12th century and their Gregorian chant.
+The people of Sartène feel a deep attachment to their Franciscans and this community is still based in Sartène today.

 In this land of singers, Sartène occupies a special place with Jean Paul Poletti and the Sartène choir.
-A poet and musician, Jean Paul is heir to the great Sartenaise tradition.
+Poet-musician Jean Paul Poletti is heir to the great Sartenaise tradition.

-He composes a repertoire for the group that oscillates between secular and sacred with contemporary inspiration.
+He composes a repertoire for the group that oscillates between secular and sacred, with a contemporary twist.
 Classically trained singers, these 5 men give a special sound to traditional polyphony.

-All the magic that emanates from their different voices is spellbinding.
-The baritone who sets the tone and rhythm of the singing.
-Also, the tenors with their baroque timbres and deep, bass tones pay tribute to Corsica.
-You only have to close your eyes to feel a strong emotion and be transported to this island in the blink of an eye.
+The magic that emanates from their different voices is spellbinding.
+The baritone sets the tone and rhythm of the singing.
+The tenors, with their baroque timbres and deep, bass tones, pay tribute to Corsica.
+Just close your eyes and you’ll be transported to the island in the blink of an eye.

 Woman Corsica IaWoman Corsica Ia